citizenfx/fivem-docs/content/docs/client-manual/console-commands.md

 Usage: `net_maxPackets <number_of_packets>`

+### net_printOwner \<objectID>
+Prints the owner of a network object ID.

 ### net_showCommands
 Internal dev tool.
+Not of use to a regular user unless asked to run.

+### net_showDrilldown
+Internal dev tool.
+Not of use to a regular user unless asked to run.

+### net_showTime
-Not of use to a regular user.
+Internal dev tool.
+Not of use to a regular user unless logging state-awareness data.

-### neteventlog
+### netEventLog
-The `neteventlog` is a command to show you all of the network event traffic.
+Enables a tool displaying all network event traffic.

-This command will show any incoming / outgoing event traffic.
-It shows the direction of the event (ex.
-Server -> Client), the event name, and the size of the data sent (ex.
-2 bytes).
+This command will show any incoming/outgoing event traffic.
+It shows the direction of the event (e.g. Server -> Client), the event name, and the size of the data sent (e.g. 2 bytes).

 Usage: `neteventlog <true|false>`